Experiment: Recording the Muscles of Clams

 Have you ever tried to open a clam by hand?
 It's very difficult because the clam has two powerful lateral muscles called "adductor muscles" that allow the clam to close shut.
 We can actually record the electromyograms of these muscles.
 They are huge!
 What does "adductor" mean?
 It means to bring towards the center of the body.
 You have adductors too; they are the muscles that pull your legs together towards your vertical midline.
 The opposite of adductor is abductor, or, muscles that pull the sides alway from the midline.
 Not confusing to remember at all.

 Let's talk about clams a little bit first.
 They are invertebrates, like our friend the cockroach.
-Cockroaches are in the arthropod order, whereas clams are in the mollusk order.
+Cockroaches are in the arthropod phylum, whereas clams are in the mollusk phylum (phylum is a division of the kingdom of types of animals).
 The clams are bivalve mollusks, as are oysters and mussels, with two shells that close to protect the soft tissue of the animal.
 Some types of bivalves, like scallops, can even "flap" their shells to swim through the ocean water for brief periods.
 Note that not all mollusks have shells though, like squids, octopuses, and slugs.

 The clam shells are symmetrical and joined by a ligament.
 Inside of the shell is a lining of soft tissue called the mantle.
 This is the real "meat" of the animal and the part that one would eat if eating a bivalve such as a clam.
 The mantle secretes the layers of the shell, including the inner nacreous, or pearly, layer.
 Sometimes a pearl is formed as a reaction to irritation by the depositing of nacreous layers around a foreign particle.